How are your programs operating during the COVID-19 pandemic?

 What is your refund policy?

-If you choose to cancel a program for any reason you are entitled to a full refund, minus the 25% deposit, if you cancel 15 or more days prior to the course starting date.
+If you choose to cancel a program for any reason you are entitled to a full refund, minus the 25% deposit and 3% Cancellation fee, if you cancel 15 or more days prior to the course starting date.
 If you cancel 14 days or less to the program start date, we are unable to offer any refunds or credits, no exceptions.
 Tuition is transferable for the same participant within the same fiscal year only and is non-transferable between participants.
 If 14 days or less prior to the course starting date, regular cancellation and refund charges will apply.
-To cancel or make changes to an existing registration, please email our Registrar at firstname.lastname@example.org.
+To cancel a camp, please download the Amilia App in the Apple Store or Google Play, or contact our registrar at registrar@wildernessawareness.

 What if my child is almost old enough?